 - What techniques did you feel comfortable with and what can you improve on during the next session?

-This maneuver is one of a few sit-to-head transitions that you will learn.
+This maneuver is one of a few Sit to Head Down transitions that you will learn.
 Usually it is the first one to learn due to the fact that most flyers will be comfortable performing a front flip type move.
-It won’t necessarily by the most common maneuver you select when transitioning to your head, but still a vital skill to be able to perform.
-Continue to master the front flip to head down maneuver as it will many other traits that you will use during other parts of your flying career.
+It won’t necessarily be the most common transition you will use when flying, but still a vital skill to be able to perform.

 What skill level is next?